firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 Code generation uses a template based approach, where a ``__global__`` stub routine to be called from the host is generated, which takes care of data marshalling and calling the user kernel as an inline ``__device__`` function.

-When the :func:`~pyop2.par_loop` is called, PyOP2 uses the :ref:`access-descriptors` to determine which data needs to be allocated or transferred from host to device prior to launching the kernel and which data needs to be brought back to the host afterwards.
-Data is only transferred if it is out of date at the target location and all data transfer is triggered lazily i.e. the actual copy only occurs once the data is requested.
-Flags indicate the present state of a given :class:`~pyop2.Dat`:

-* ``DEVICE_UNALLOCATED``: no data is allocated on the device
-* ``HOST_UNALLOCATED``: no data is allocated on the host
-* ``DEVICE``: data is up-to-date (valid) on the device, but invalid on the host
-* ``HOST``: data is up-to-date (valid) on the host, but invalid on the device
-* ``BOTH``: data is up-to-date (valid) on both the host and device

 We consider the same ``midpoint`` kernel as in the previous examples, which requires no CUDA-specific modifications and is automatically annotated with a